pistachoz/Cryptocurrency-Data-Analysis/README.md

 # Dashboard Report

-Here’s a link to a Dasboard report that I created at the end of this project.
+Here’s a [link](https://www.novypro.com/project/cryptocurrency-data-analysis) to a Dasboard report that I created at the end of this project.
 It is an interactive report where I utilized the built-in predictive forecasting models in Power BI to forecast future market trends of the selected cryptocurrencies based on 95% confidence values within the next 12 months.

-With an active Power BI Service account, you can access the dashboard here - https://bit.ly/cryptocurrency_data_analysis
+You can also read my blog post on this project.